rmsk2/rustpwman/README.md

 rustpwman gui -i <file_name>
 ```

 or `cargo run --release -- gui -i <file_name>` which will result, after a successful password entry, in a window similar to this one.

 ![](/screenshot.png?raw=true "Screenshot of rustpwman")

+If the file specified through the `-i` parameter does not exist `rustpwman` will create a new data file using that name
+after you have supplied a suitable password.

 ## About the crypto